I know what you think 🙂 How can it be possible to spot online scams before falling for it?

 I am sure you came across something similar to this if you were looking for a way to make money online.

-Let’s go over some easy ways you can spot online scam
+Let’s go over some easy ways you can spot online scams.

 How can you identify an online scam before getting involved in the transaction?

-I have some tips below that will help you that will help you spot online scam.
+I have some tips below that will help you spot online scams.

-If a seller is giving you a bunch of reason why this item needs to move quickly, it might be a sign of a scam attempt.
+If a seller is giving you a bunch of reasons why this item needs to move quickly, it might be a sign of a scam attempt.

 Never move your transaction outside of the website you are buying from, as most likely you will be scammed.

 If the company requires you to pay money upfront it is almost always a scam.

 If the company promises that you will become rich like almost overnight, that is a scam.
 Scammers know that most of us dream of being rich very quickly without having to move a finger, so they use that against us by telling us that our dreams can come true if we do what they say!
 That is where our emotions take over our logic!

 Ask yourself if they are trying to help you or their pocket?
 Not too many people want to help a stranger from the goodness of their heart, they want your upfront money so they can move on to the next bait!